alexjvr1/WPA.Pheasants/WPAall.Analysis_20180125.md

 Run Time = 0.00 seconds
 ```

+Final output:

+2049 loci genotyped for 69 individuals.

+Genotyping rate of 0.886066

-2. statistics on output
+## 2. statistics on output

-  a. pyradOpt graphs
+  ### a. pyradOpt graphs

+To select the optimum number of clusters I ran pyRAD for 85-95% clustering across 10 individuals (2 per species).

+I copied all the stats output files to my computer: /Users/alexjvr/2016RADAnalysis/WPA/Jan2018_pyRADOpt

+I copied the final tables from each of these into excel, added the clustering threshold and loaded this into R.

+Graphs: pyradOpt.plots_20170124.pdf (on my computer).

+According the the graphs, it looks like the optimal clustering threshold is between 90-93%.
+For over clustering (low threshold) we expect high heterozygosity and low numnbers of loci, and for over splitting (high threshold) we expect low heterozygosity and increased loci.

+But remember that I have a filter for min-depth 2.
+So I see a decrease in the number of loci found at 93%.
+To me it looks like the heterozygosity decreases more rapidly at ~90 clustering threshold.
+At 94% loci are split up so much that even within species they are not the same anymore.

+I could probably choose a lower threshold...

-  b. number of loci -> filtering -> final loci
+ ### b. number of loci -> filtering -> final loci

   c. number of reads per individual